alisw/alibuild/o2-tutorial.markdown

 `aliBuild`.

     cd $HOME/alice
-    aliBuild build O2
+    aliBuild --defaults o2 build O2

 Notice that aliBuild automatically takes care of dependencies, so you only need to specify the toplevel package.
+We specify here that we will build for o2 and aliBuild will choose ROOT6 and a new CMake as opposed to the versions used for AliRoot.
+For those not interested in the simulation and analysis, the defaults `o2-daq` can be used

+    aliBuild --defaults o2-daq build O2

 Depending on your setup, this should take between 30 minutes to 1 hour on reasonably modern hardware.
 If it takes more, you might want to read